rudraksh-sinha/ROOKIE_HACKERS_Omega5.0/README.md

 # ROOKIE_HACKERS_Omega5.0
 # BigBasket Clone🛒

-Welcome to BigBasket Lite, a responsive web application designed to simulate a seamless online grocery shopping experience.
+Welcome to BigBasket clone, a responsive web application designed to simulate a seamless online grocery shopping experience.
 Built with a modern tech stack, this project focuses on user-centric features like smart cart recommendations, in-cart subscriptions, and one-click reordering to make grocery shopping fast and intuitive.

 ## 🚀 Live Demo